estella98/SteamRecommenderSystem/README.md

 Models could be found inside of the Recommender_Model folder

 * Popularity based
-* Collaborative filtering by TuriCreate
+* Collaborative filtering
-* Matrix Factorization - ALS-based recommender
+   * ALS-based recommender
+   * Turicreate

 ## Data supplement
 Originally I wrote two Python Scripts to get more sepecific tags of each game which could be used as a supplement to